 Hidden military links

-Several sources have tried to map these networks but Datenna has offered the most ambitious project on the topic yet.
-By visualizing the intricate links between the many actors in the Chinese defence industry, Datenna’s new China Defence Radar maps thousands of data points – accurately depicting China’s defence industry in the process.
+Several sources have tried to map these networks, but Datenna has offered the most ambitious project on the topic yet.
+By visualising the intricate links between the many actors in the Chinese defence industry, Datenna’s new China Defence Radar maps thousands of data points – accurately depicting China’s defence industry in the process.
 The information it contains is complete, traceable, and verifiable.
 By analysing the connections between these defence-related entities, the Radar reveals the scale of hidden links between China’s defence industry and civil spheres.

 Datenna’s China Defence Radar focuses on the 10 conglomerates that are internationally recognised as Defence Conglomerates.
 All ten are directly invested in China’s National Military-Civil Fusion Industry Investment Fund.
-This Fund in turn constitutes the engine room of China’s military industrial complex – allowing resources, knowledge, and equipment to flow fluidly from enterprises to the country’s defence industry.
+This Fund, in turn, constitutes the engine room of China’s military-industrial complex – allowing resources, knowledge, and equipment to flow fluidly from enterprises to the country’s defence industry.

 Datenna’s Defence Radar shows that international sanction lists only contain a fraction of China’s highly complex defence industry.

 We are able to do this by screening a much wider network of entities, providing a full spectrum on which the research is based.
-Moreover, Datenna’s China expertise ensures the understanding and application of all relevant factors by which a Chinese defence-related entity can be recognized.
-This makes the China Defence Radar the ultimate solution in identifying the often hidden and unmanageable scope of connections within Chinese organizations.
+Moreover, Datenna’s China expertise ensures the understanding and application of all relevant factors by which a Chinese defence-related entity can be recognised.
+This makes the China Defence Radar the ultimate solution in identifying the often hidden and unmanageable scope of connections within Chinese organisations.